 You are welcome to make notes during the meeting, however, photography, filming or audio recording is not permitted.

-There are some grounds on which the CCG may not accept a public question, which include, but are not limited to:
+There are some grounds on which the OHOC Joint Committee may not accept a public question, which include, but are not limited to:

-Please visit for information regarding recent developments linked to the coronavirus pandemic.
+Please visit the Our Health Our Care page for information regarding recent developments, including meeting arrangements, linked to the coronavirus pandemic.